Jian Ghomeshi: Early life

-Jian Ghomeshi was born in London, England, United Kingdom, to Iranian parents Farhang (Frank), a civil engineer, and Azar (Sara) Ghomeshi.
+Jian Ghomeshi was born in London, England, to Iranian parents Farhang (Frank), a civil engineer, and Azar (Sara) Ghomeshi.
 His family came to Canada in 1974 when Jian was aged seven and his sister, Jila Ghomeshi, was aged ten, first living in Toronto before eventually settling in its suburb of Thornhill, Ontario.
-Ghomeshi described Thornhill as a "safe and quiet suburb where conformity was coveted ...
+Ghomeshi described Thornhill as a "safe and quiet suburb where conformity was coveted...
 The dwellings all looked relatively similar on our street, and most of the houses had big lawns and nice trees".
 He visited pre-revolutionary Tehran twice as a child, once at age two, the other aged five.

 A Muslim, Ghomeshi was born into a secular household that was initially optimistic about the 1979 Iranian Revolution but also celebrated on Christmas and Easter, and has described being raised in a largely Jewish community.
 With few Iranian expatriates in Canada during his youth, Ghomeshi "was extremely self-conscious of his appearance and his East London accent" and "felt different."
 He was bullied for his ethnicity by classmates, who called him "Blackie", "Arab", "Paki", and "terrorist".

 Ghomeshi attended Thornlea Secondary School, where he was student council president.
 He has written that, during his teenage years, he ensured that his clothes smelled of cigarette smoke to give him "social credibility" even though he was a non-smoker, dressed "new wave" and listened to music from David Bowie, Talking Heads, and Rush.
 Ghomeshi had an interest in music as a student and in Grade 9 started a short-lived band with a few of his school friends called Urban Transit.
 His older sister, Jila, became a professor of linguistics, and their parents had initial reservations about his less-traditional career path—the distinction between busking and begging being lost on his father—but Ghomeshi has said they ultimately supported his choices.

 In 1985, Ghomeshi was a committed feminist and budding progressive activist when he matriculated at York University in the theatre program (in his memoir 1982, he describes himself as a "theatre geek").
 In 1990, he earned a record number of votes in his election to head of student government, which he renamed the York Federation of Students.
 As president, Ghomeshi instituted bilingualism and advocated for abortion rights, free tuition, and ending “institutional racism.”
 He also cut off funding to student groups he alleged were engaged in “sexism, racism, homophobia and other exclusionary measures."
 While criticizing fraternities and sororities for "sexism", he supported the school's female-only Women's Centre and was one of the few men allowed inside it.
 When then-Prime Minister Brian Mulroney visited campus, Ghomeshi hurled macaroni at him.
 Progressives have since traced the roots of the “activist student coup” that subsequently took hold of York back to Ghomeshi's radical leadership.

 In 1995, after taking time off to play music, Ghomeshi graduated from York with a BA in political science and a double minor in history and women's studies.